is robust translation tool that allows you to set up Magento 2 multi language store in days, not weeks.

 The translation schedule allows you to reduce all manual work altogether.
 However, you still need to configure one of the APIs and set it as the default.

-Note: if you enable the translation schedule, it won't only translate pages that aren't translated once.
+Note: if you enable the translation schedule, it won't just translate pages once.
 It will update all existing translations if you make any changes to the default locale.

 If you don't want to skip some fields from auto translation, simply specify them in the Skipped section.